 - In meta-analyses, 95% confidence intervals for the impacts of mass deworming tend to contain zero.

 - In the case of weight—which is among the best-studied outcomes and more likely to respond to treatment in the short run—Croke et al. improve the precision of meta-analysis.
-Their results are compatible with others’ estimates, yet make it appear unlikely that average short-term impact of mass deworming is zero or negative.
+Their results are compatible with others’ estimates and make it appear unlikely that average short-term impact of mass deworming is zero or negative.

 - Though the consensus estimate of about 0.1 kg for weight gain looks small, once one accounts for the youth and low infection rates of the children behind the number, it does not sit implausibly with the big long-term earnings benefit found in Worms at Work.